GodotMisogi/CFDCodes/CFDPython.md

 # **CFDPyRun**

-This notebook consists of my run-through of Prof. Lorena Barba's "12 steps to Navier-Stokes" course, because I admit I have a problem with fluids.
+This 'notebook' consists of my run-through of Prof. Lorena Barba's "[12 steps to Navier-Stokes](http://lorenabarba.com/blog/cfd-python-12-steps-to-navier-stokes/)" course, because I admit I have a problem with fluids.
 It is set in a "professor first, student next" fashion, with the student developing the stock functions with his/her own ideas.
-The development is chronologically presented.
+The development is presented in order of relevance to the corresponding step rather than chronologically.
+Most of the partial differential equations here are numerically solved using forward difference methods in time and backward difference methods in space.

+Programming CFD methods is crucial in understanding how fluid solvers work because it allows one to learn about all possible points of error when running analyses through industrial software/packages, reducing debugging time in the long run.

 #### Python libraries